The Federal Wire Act And How It Affects Legal Sports Betting In The United States

 Regarding the implications of the Federal Wire Act, the law’s original language marks several points.
 For starters, the law targets the business side of sports betting.
 Gambling businesses are restricted from accepting bets from American bettors over wired communication.
 The law does not target individual bettors.
 At the time of the law’s passing, the mob was the organization being targeted.

-The wording of “any sporting event or contest” leaves little to the imagination as far as which aspects of gambling the law applied to.
+The wording of “any sporting event or contest” leaves little to the imagination as far as which aspects of gambling the law applies to.
 However, some lawmakers perceived that “contest” could technically be applied to other forms of gambling.
-Most members of Congress knew the law was intended for sports betting at the time of its enactment, however, those who perceived it to encompass all forms of gambling would end up using that loose wording to push their agenda.
+Most members of Congress knew the law was intended for sports betting at the time of its enactment.
+However, those who perceived it to encompass all forms of gambling would end up using that loose wording to push their agenda.

 Confusion With The Federal Wire Act

-Online gambling was addressed several years later by the Unlawful Internet Gaming Enforcement Act, or UIGEA.
-The combining of UIGEA's success in complicating payment processing with the Federal Wire Act's prohibitions ended up restricting most online gambling activity in the United States.
+Online gambling was addressed several years later by the Unlawful Internet Gaming Enforcement Act or UIGEA.
+The UIGEA's success in complicating payment processing combined with the Federal Wire Act's prohibitions, restricting most online gambling activity in the United States.
 Despite all this, there was still dispute over the Wire Act's application as states began to consider offering online lottery services.
 This forced the US Department of Justice to step in.

 US Department Of Justice Issues Formal Opinion In 2011